rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 Edge computing is a form of computing that takes place at or near the physical location of either the user or the data source.
 By placing computing services closer to these locations, users benefit from faster, more reliable services by removing latency issues and decreasing bandwidth usage.
 For example, it is ideal for usage in fixed camera deployments where data is in large video formats like this sedimentation tanks demo use case.

----

 **Action:**

-1. Access Maximo Visual Inspection Edge from this URL (credentials provided in slack/email) [ https://mas-wwdemo-mviedge1.gtm-pat.com/](https://mas-wwdemo-mviedge1.gtm-pat.com/)
+1. Access Maximo Visual Inspection Edge (MVI Edge) by clicking on the **MVI Edge URL(A)** given in the access email you got when requesting access to the demo environment: Also take a note of the MVI Edge login credentials provided in the same email.

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.016.jpeg)